-Postoperative (24th postoperative hour) recovery was evaluated using the Quality of Recovery (QoR)-40 questionnaire system.
-There are 5 different sections in the content of the questionnaire; physical cosiness (12 queries), sentimental condition (9 queries), physical independence (5 queries), psychological assistance (7 queries), and soreness (7 queries).
-The answers to the questions were optional answers on a Likert scale (never, sometimes, generally, often, always).
-In the QoR-40 system, the total point is calculated between 40-200 [9].
+Postoperative (24 h postoperatively) recovery was evaluated using the Quality of Recovery (QoR)-40 questionnaire, which consists of five sections: physical cosiness (12 questions), sentimental condition (9 questions), physical independence (5 questions), psychological assistance (7 questions), and soreness (7 questions).
+The QoR-40 questionnaire rates the answers on a Likert scale (never, sometimes, generally, often, and always), with a total score of 40–200 [9].

-Six weeks after the operation, the patients were baded to the gynecology clinic to evaluate the aspect of the port spaces.
-The Patient Observer Scar Assessment Scale system was used to evaluate the healing status of the port areas.
-This system consists of two different parts; Observer Scar Assessment Scale (OSAS) and Patient Observer Scar Assessment Scale (PSAS) [10].
-The OSAS system consists of 6 sections and its score is 1 normal skin and 10 worst possible incisions (Total score is 6 normal skin, 60 is worst possible scar).
-The PSAS system also consists of 6 sections and in scoring, 1 indicates the best and 10 the worst.
-In total points, 6 corresponds to the best and 60 to the worst results.
-OSAS was completed by the observer (KG) and PSAS was completed by the women.
+At 6 weeks postoperatively, the port spaces of the patients were evaluated.
+The Patient and Observer Scar Assessment Scale system was used to evaluate the healing status of the port areas.
+The system consists of two parts: the Observer Scar Assessment Scale (OSAS) and Patient Observer Scar Assessment Scale (PSAS) [10].
+The OSAS and PSAS consist of six sections each.
+The OSAS score ranges from 1 (normal skin) to 10 (worst possible incisions) for each section and from 6 (normal skin) to 60 (worst possible scar) for the total score.
+The PSAS score ranges from 1 (best outcome) to 10 (worst outcome) for each section and from 6 (best outcome) to 60 (worst outcome) for the total score.
+The OSAS was administered by an observer (K.G.) and the PSAS was completed by the participants.

-All statistical studies were applied utilization Med Calc Software (version 14.0 for Windows; MedCalc, Mariakerke, Belgium).
-Categorical variables were summarized using closeness and ratio.
-Numerical data are shown as mean ± standard deviations.
-Continuous variables were analyzed with the Student-T test.
-Categorical throughput were analyzed with the χ2 test.
-Logistic regression analysis was utilized to determine predictive agents.
-The outcomes are offered as odds ratios with 95% Cis.
-In all datas, P < 0.05 was received to define statistical significance.
+The statistical analyses were performed using MedCalc software (version 14.0 for Windows; Mariakerke, Belgium).
+Categorical variables are presented using closeness and ratio.
+Numerical data are presented as the mean ± standard deviation.
+Continuous variables were analyzed using the Student’s t-test.
+Categorical variables were analyzed using the χ2 test.
+Logistic regression analysis was performed to identify predictive factors.
+The outcomes are presented as odds ratios (ORs) and 95% confidence intervals (CIs).
+P < 0.05 was considred to indicatee statistical significance.

 Results

-The data of 43 patients who underwent SPLS (n = 17) orCMLS (n = 26)due to a large AM (≥12 cm)were analyzed.
-The demographic data are provided in Table 1.
-No meaningful distinctions in year, menopausal status, body mass index, or mass size were observed among the two cohorts.
-The operation period was shorter in the SPLS than CPLS cohort (42.6 ± 3.6 vs. 48.8 ± 6.0; P< 0.001.
-Unilateral salpingo-oophorectomy was performed in 35.3% of cases in the SPLS cohort and 23.1% of patients in the CMLS cohort (P = 0.383).
-The patients had no complications due to the Veress needle or trocarinsertion.No umbilical hernias were seen duringthe follow-up.
+Table 1 presents the demographic data of the study participants.
+There were no differences in the groups in terms of year, menopausal status, body mass index, or mass size.
+The operation period was shorter in the SPLS than the CPLS group (42.6 ± 3.6 vs. 48.8 ± 6.0 min, respectively; p < 0.001).
+Unilateral salpingo-oophorectomy was performed in 35.3% and 23.1% of patients in the SPLS and CMLS groups (p = 0.383).
+There were no complications due to Veress needle or trocar insertion.
+No umbilical hernias were observed during follow-up.

-A total of 95.3% of the excised specimens were benign and 4.7% (n = 2) were borderline.
-Two CMLS group patients (aged 36 and 40 years) were defined with a borderline ovarian tumor.
-These patients were followed for 44 and 57 months, respectively, and no recurrence was observed; the frozen result was benign in both patients and oophorectomy was performed.
-The tumors were 17 and 18 cm in size, and the CA125 values were 8 and 14, respectively.No additional surgical procedure was performed and no adjuvant treatment was administered.
+The excised biopsy specimens were benign and borderline in 95.3% and 4.7% (n = 2) of patients, respectively.
+Two CMLS group patients (aged 36 and 40 years) had a borderline ovarian tumor.
+These patients were followed for 44 and 57 months, respectively, and no recurrence was observed.
+In these patients, frozen section analysis showed benign features and oophorectomy was performed.
+The tumors were 17 and 18 cm in size, and the CA-125 levels were 8 and 14 [Units?], respectively.
+The patients were not administered any additional surgical procedures or adjuvant treatments.

-The QoR-40 pointswere significantly higher in the SPLS than CMLS cohort (154.7 ± 11.7 vs. 142.3 ± 17.4; P = 0.014).
-The median QoR-40 value in the entirecohortwas 149.
-The results of regression studies applied to determine risk agents for QoR-40 scores≥150 aregiven in Table 2.
-According to the analysis, SPLS was the alone independent prognostic agent (OR: 0.1, 95% CI: 0.1–0.6; P = 0.012).
-The OSAS and PSAS points were fallener in the SPLS than CMLS cohort(Table 1).
+The QoR-40 scores were significantly higher in the SPLS than the CMLS group (154.7 ± 11.7 vs. 142.3 ± 17.4. respectively; p = 0.014).
+The median QoR-40 score in all participants was 149.
+Table 2 presents the regression analysis of the risk factors for QoR-40 score ≥ 150.
+SPLS was the only independent prognostic factor (OR = 0.1, 95% CI = 0.1–0.6; p = 0.012).
+The OSAS and PSAS scores were lower in the SPLS than the CMLS group (Table 1).

 Discussion